kumahq/kuma-website/app/_src/guides/integrating-transparent-proxy-into-your-service-environment.md

 {% endtip %}
 {% endcapture -%}

-1. **Control Plane Deployment and Network Accessibility**: Ensure {{ Kuma }}'s Control Plane is already deployed and accessible from the service via an IP address or DNS name.
+1. **Control plane deployment and network accessibility**: Ensure {{ Kuma }}'s Control Plane is already deployed and accessible from the service via an IP address or DNS name.
 Adapt the steps below to reflect the correct address for your setup.

    {{ control-plane-and-service-network-accessibility-warning | indent }}

    {{ control-plane-and-service-network-accessibility-tip | indent }}

-2. **Mesh Service Reachability**: Ensure the environment with the transparent proxy and service is reachable by other services in the mesh via IP or DNS.
+2. **Service accessibility**: Ensure the environment with the transparent proxy and service is reachable by other services in the mesh via IP or DNS.
 Adjust the setup steps to match the appropriate address where the service is accessible.

-3. **Data Plane Proxy Token**: Place the data plane proxy token at **`/kuma/example-server-token`** (or adjust the steps if stored elsewhere).
+3. **Data plane proxy token**: Place the data plane proxy token at **`/kuma/example-server-token`** (or adjust the steps if stored elsewhere).

    {{ data-plane-proxy-token-tip | indent }}

-4. **Binary Availability**: Ensure `kuma-dp`, `envoy`, and `coredns` binaries are accessible in `/usr/local/bin/`, and `kumactl` is in the system’s `PATH`.
+4. **Binary availability**: Ensure `kuma-dp`, `envoy`, and `coredns` binaries are accessible in `/usr/local/bin/`, and `kumactl` is in the system’s `PATH`.
 Adjust any subsequent commands if the binaries are located elsewhere.

    {{ binary-availability-tip | indent }}